TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    .. versionchanged:: 3.4.4

-     RC4 was dropped from the default cipher string.
+     RC4 was dropped kutoka the default cipher string.

    .. versionchanged:: 3.6

      ChaCha20/Poly1305 was added to the default cipher string.

-     3DES was dropped from the default cipher string.
+     3DES was dropped kutoka the default cipher string.

    .. versionchanged:: 3.8